Presque Isle Park

 Hours

-During the summer and fall, the park is open until 11 PM daily.
+During the summer and fall, the park is open from 7 AM until 11 PM daily.

-Peter White Drive is restricted to non-motorized traffic at certain times during the week:
+Peter White Drive is restricted to non-motorized traffic during the following:

 Presque Isle Park winter hours go into effect on Nov.
 1 – open from 7 AM to 8 PM